mackcross/prelim_umami/research_design/README.md

 Following these PAML analyses, I will use R to construct a primate phylogeny which will document type of selection (negative, neutral or positive) on each primate branch (see Image 2 for the image of inspiration).
 I anticipate importing a phylogenetic tree into R, then I will use packages such as ggtree in R to modify the tree.
 As in my inspiration image, I anticipate using color coordinated node labels to indicate negative, neutral or positive selection on that branch.
 This can be done in R. As far as the vertical group labels, I will attempt to find functions in R to acheive this look, although at this moment I am unaware of such functions or aesthetics.
 However, if I am unable to produce this in R, I will export the image with its colored nodes then make the subsequent additions (the side label groupings) in powerpoint.

-# CONCLUSION
-My initial work demonstrates a relatively uncomplicated gene history for both TAS1R1 and TAS1R3.
-The alignment and its resultant phylogeny appear well supported.
-The next steps will be to 1) replicate PAML example data sets to ensure proper understanding of PAML input and its output and how this relates to interpretation of results, 2) input the TAS1R1/TAS1R3 alignments, phylogenies and adjust the codeml.ctl file to the appropriate settings and run these analyses.
-These tasks will take place over the next two weeks.
-After these two weeks, I’ll use the results to begin to create a phylogeny in R such as the one shown below.

 # REFERENCES
 Bielawski, Joseph P. "Detecting the signatures of adaptive evolution in protein-coding genes."
 Current protocols in molecular biology.
 January 15,